388 Comments

 Today, far-leftist like you have decided that increases in completely normal immigration enforcement, voted into power in response to Dem leadership abdication of border responsibilities in the prior admin, is seen as de-facto illegitimate and oppressive.

-Its awful what happened to Pretti and Good, but bringing an unlicensed gun or ramming a car to interfere with legitimate law enforcement action and having tragedy occur in the commotion that follows is not the same thing at all.
+Its awful what happened to Pretti and Good, but bringing a gun* or ramming a car into the law enforcement action* to interfere with legitimate law enforcement action and having tragedy occur in the commotion that follows is not the same thing at all.
 It would never have occurred had local law enforcement been able to work with ICE but was prevented under Sanctuary City legislation.

 Paradoxically now we have urban white progressives yelling slurs and interfering with overwhelmingly more racially mixed ICE officers while claiming the mantle of the oppressed.
 I find both sides of the current ICE debate disgusting, and in no way can leftists legitimately claim that this conflict exists within an oppressor/oppressed framework.